muralitheda/apache-spark/spark-entire-core-program-techniques.md

 except Exception as e:
     print(f"Exception Occured: {e}")

-"""
-Exception Occured: 'SparkContext' object is not callable
-"""

 spark.stop() # Recreating a new spark session.
 This will will create a new SparkContext spark1 = SparkSession.builder.getOrCreate()